rkdan/docker-for-science/docs/index.md

     <img src="./imgs/full_acc.png" alt="Logo" width=500>
   </a>

-# COURSE TITLE
+# Docker for AI in Science

-Welcome to the material for COURSE NAME.
+Welcome to the material for Docker in AI for Science!

-Please check the [official Mkdocs Material documentation](https://squidfunk.github.io/mkdocs-material/) for more information on how to use this template.
+In this workshop, we will introduce Docker and how it can be used to accelerate your scientific research.
+We will cover the basics of Docker, how to create your own Docker images, and how to use Docker to run your code in a reproducible way.

+We will also cover how to use Singularity, a containerization tool that is commonly used in high-performance computing environments.

 # Sections